How Do Maine Coons Show Affection?

 Staring At You

 Some people find it creepy when a cat stares at them, and assume it means the cat is angry.
-However, cats actually stare at their owners when they like them!
+However, cats stare at their owners when they like them!

 It is a sign that they are looking to you for reassurance, especially if they are confused or scared.